Nanga Parbat: Early attempts

 Merkl led another expedition in 1934, which was better prepared and financed with full support from the new Nazi government.
 Early in the expedition Alfred Drexel died, likely due to high altitude pulmonary edema.
 The Tyrolean climbers, Peter Aschenbrenner and Erwin Schneider, reached an estimated height of 25900 ft on July 6, but were forced to return because of worsening weather.
 On July 7, they and 14 others were trapped by a storm at 7,480 m.
-During the desperate retreat that followed, three famous German mountaineers, Ulrich Wieland, Willo Welzenbach and Merkl himself, as well as six Sherpas died of exhaustion, exposure and altitude sickness, and several others suffered severe frostbite.
+During the desperate retreat that followed, three famous German mountaineers, Ulrich Wieland, Willo Welzenbach and Merkl himself, as well as six Sherpas, died of exhaustion, exposure, and altitude sickness, and several others suffered severe frostbite.
 The last survivor to reach safety, Ang Tsering, did so having spent seven days battling through the storm.
 It has been said that the disaster, "for sheer protracted agony, has no parallel in climbing annals."

 In 1937, Karl Wien led another expedition to the mountain, following the same route as Merkl's expeditions had done.
 Progress was made, but more slowly than before due to heavy snowfall.
 About 14 June, seven Germans and nine Sherpas, almost the entire team, were at Camp IV below Rakhiot Peak when it was overrun by an avalanche.
 All sixteen men died.
 The search team found that the tents had been buried by ice and snow rather than swept away.
 One of the victim's diaries read "our situation here is not quite safe from avalanches".

-The Germans returned in 1938 led by Paul Bauer, but the expedition was plagued by bad weather, and Bauer, mindful of the previous disasters, ordered the party down before the Silver Saddle, halfway between Rakhiot Peak and Nanga Parbat summit, was reached.
+The Germans returned in 1938 led by Paul Bauer, but the expedition was plagued by bad weather, and Bauer, mindful of the previous disasters, ordered the party down before the Silver Saddle (German: Silbersattel), halfway between Rakhiot Peak and Nanga Parbat summit, was reached.

 Aufschnaiter expedition

 Heinrich Harrer, an expert mountaineer, was a member of the SS Alpine unit.
-The unit practised on Eiger mountain in Switzerland in 1938.
+The unit practiced on the Eiger in Switzerland in 1938.
 When the group returned to Germany, Adolf Hitler met with them.

 In May 1939, Harrer was selected by the German Himalayan Foundation to take part in a new expedition to Nanga Parbat, under the leadership of Peter Aufschnaiter.
 Their goal was to scout new ways to ascend the north-western face.
 They explored the Diamir Face with the aim of finding an easier route.
 They concluded that the face was a viable route, but World War II intervened and the four men were interned by the British in Dehradun, India.
-Harrer's escape and subsequent wanderings across the Tibetan Plateau became the subject of his book Seven Years in Tibet.
+Harrer's and Aufschnaiter's escape and subsequent wanderings across the Tibetan Plateau became the subject of Harrer's book Seven Years in Tibet.
 Some evidence of this expedition is kept in the National Archives of Washington, D.C.